-Many universities also offer study abroad for a year when students can use their language skills in a working environment.
+Many universities also offer study abroad for a year when students can choose to study or work abroad.
 This is usually the students' favourite part of the course, providing the chance to live abroad and become fully immersed in the culture.

-Contact Miss Beardsley
+Contact: Miss Groves